StevenBlack/k7waterfront/topic/_OMOAEmail2009-04-28.md

 ###Executive Summary of the proposed Regulations:

-''Issue:'' Each year, approximately 150 Canadians die as a result of boating accidents aboard small vessels.
+**Issue:** Each year, approximately 150 Canadians die as a result of boating accidents aboard small vessels.
 The Small Vessel Regulations (the Regulations) are the principal means by which the Government of Canada regulates the safety of these vessels.
 As a part of regulatory reform under the new Canada Shipping Act, 2001 (CSA 2001), which replaced the former Canada Shipping Act (CSA) in July 2007, the Regulations are being modernized to address a number of outstanding issues respecting the safety of small vessels.

-''Description:'' The proposed Regulations have been updated in order to
+**Description:** The proposed Regulations have been updated in order to

 * Better reflect the nature of the small vessel fleet in Canada.
 * Ensure consistency with international standards respecting lifesaving equipment, vessel construction and compliance notices (otherwise known as Capacity or Conformity Labels).
 * Incorporate new requirements to enhance safety, especially operational requirements on small vessels that are not pleasure craft.
 * Provide alternatives for the construction and stability of small vessels.

-''Cost-benefit statement:'' Compliance with the proposed Regulations will reduce the number of small vessel accidents and incidents, resulting in fewer fatalities and injuries and reduced property damage to small vessels in Canada.
+**Cost-benefit statement:** Compliance with the proposed Regulations will reduce the number of small vessel accidents and incidents, resulting in fewer fatalities and injuries and reduced property damage to small vessels in Canada.

 The quantifiable costs to manufacturers, owners and government are not excessive when compared to the benefits.